mgboydcom/gatsby-starter-netlify-cms-akamarkboyd/src/pages/index.md

     - image: /img/book-sampler.png
       text: >-
         Subscribe to receive each new comedy fetish story in the lead up to the release of my anthology in October 2019.
-Already you can read:

-        0 The Dildo Sigil

-        1 The Collared Master

-        2 The Perfect Porn Trailer

-        3 Mama Torito

-        6 Follow Your Fetish
+Five stories in the series are already available for your reading pleasure with another four being prepared for the October launch.
-    - image: /img/coffee-gear.png
+    - image: /img/mark-with-cover-art.jpg
-      text: >
+      text: >-
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        Mark (shown here with the painting that is the covert art for the Pr0n series, by Joan Sarria) writes science fiction, comedy and gay fetish fiction, features for European fetish magazine AlphaTribe, and blogs on books, contemporary life and living according to your values.
     - image: /img/tutorials.png
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a